tdepke2/CircuitSim2/dev/chunks.md

 Each region file is a binary file containing a 4096 byte header followed by data for each chunk.
 The header is a lookup table matching each of the 1024 chunks in the region to a 1024 byte sector offset in the file (follows an X -> Y ordering starting from zero, offset is 32 bits).
 This is based very similarly to the MC Region file format: https://minecraft.wiki/w/Region_file_format

+## File Save/Load ##

+Save-as and rename needs to confirm that no duplicate board name (`<name>.txt` or `<name>` folder) exists.

+When saving the board, the file format stays the same.
+The format can only change when loading a different board or resizing and choosing a different format (a resize may force a specific format).
+A change in the format should save the new board file, and then remove the old format files.

+Need a chunk-purge thread to periodically remove saved chunks that have been sitting around for a while.
+The thread will keep a counter for each chunk that decrements when the thread ticks and the chunk is saved, or resets if the chunk is unsaved.

+An autosave interval could be provided in the config (disabled by default), this would periodically save the board file and all unsaved chunks.
+This autosave feature could be problematic for the user if simulation is not an undoable operation, so maybe have a tooltip to warn about this.

+Perhaps these two processes could be the same thread, we'll just need to run the chunk-purge before autosave.

 ## Undo and Redo ##

 The editor needs the ability to undo/redo edits made to the board, use the command design pattern to accomplish this.